 How many eggs do chickens lay?

-The clearest way to think about it is per week.
-Hens never lay 7 days in a row sustainably — the ovulation cycle is slightly longer than 24 hours, so each egg shifts a little later in the day until the hen skips one and resets the cycle.
-The math:
+Per-week is the cleanest unit.
+Hens never lay 7 days in a row sustainably — the ovulation cycle is slightly longer than 24 hours, so each egg shifts a little later in the day until the hen skips one and resets.
+Anything above 6 eggs/week from one bird is a short-window peak, not a planning baseline.

 | Window | Productive hen (peak) | Mature hen (year 2) | Older hen (year 3+) |